robey/node-crow/docs/manual.md

 The graphite exporter formats each snapshot into a set of lines, connects to the configured host/port, dumps them, and disconnects.

+Alternatively, for a service like sumo, it can use HTTP(S) to post the graphite document to an URL.

 ```javascript
 const metrics = Metrics.create();
 metrics.events.attach(exportGraphite({ hostname: "my.graphite.server:2003" }));